ahwinchan/First_-SUPERVISED-ML_Diabetes/README.md

 In summary, the highest accuracy model is Decision Tree Classifier.
 Decision Tree is the most powerful and popular tool for classification and prediction for small datasets.

+__Sources : Learning Guides from NTUC Learning Hub and using COLAB Notebook__